Esquimalt-Atom-Smashers/FishAndChips/README.md

 ## Who We Are

-We are the Esquimalt Atom Smashers.
+We are team 20025 the Esquimalt Atom Smashers.

 ## Table of Contents